Autumn 2023 admission deadlines

-Applicants with degrees from outside the United States must upload detailed official mark sheets and official documentation showing degree earned.
+Applicants with degrees from outside the United States must upload detailed official mark sheets (front and back) and official documentation showing degree earned.
+It is encouraged to include the grading scale/scheme used if not already listed on the transcript.
 All documents must be in English, and be the official translation from the institution in which the degree(s) was earned.
-All Applicants should make every effort to upload official transcripts electronically via the graduate school application.
-Paper transcripts will not be accepted.
-Applicants with degrees from the University of Washington should upload a PDF copy of their UW transcript, available on MyUW.

 Show relevant work experience in detail and include any information relevant to admission prerequisites.

 5. Letters of Recommendation

 Applicants should have 2 - 3 letters of recommendation.
 All recommendations are submitted electronically as part of the application process.
 Once a recommender has been designated in the application recommenders will automatically be sent an email from the University of Washington Graduate School with instructions on how to submit their letter of recommendation.

 (Professional references may be substituted for academic ones if academic recommenders are unavailable.)